Mehmet-Emin-Gokcek/StudentRegistration/README.md

 A student registration web application based on Spring Boot framework using mysql, Thymleaf and H2 database.

+It employs mySQL database to store and view customer information.

 View run test video here: https://youtu.be/VtQUYvHmqlY

 View live demo of the project on AWS here: http://studentmanagement-env.eba-ijge4y42.us-east-2.elasticbeanstalk.com/